CycleSoftware/cyclesoftware.github.io/source/includes/cs-supplier-integration/_topics.md

 The supplier will provide a webservice or FTP location with a fixed file-format with up-to-date article information.
 The data will be indexed twice every week.

+## Import templates ##

+If you are unable to provide the article data trough a webservice or ftp it is possible to send them by e-mail to us on data@cyclesoftware.nl this will uassually be imported within 10 days.

+You can use or example import template witch you can download from the [CycleSoftware website](https://s01.cyclesoftware.nl/app/supplier/import/template/download/).
+We can import it like this for a maximum of 2 times a year, if you need it to be more frequent please contact us for the options.

 ## Parts & Accessories ##
 For parts & accessories the following attributes are suggested to be available in the file or webservice: